Slapping Fun Music Rhythm Game Rabbit Rhythms

 We know that many of our teachers teach both private and group piano lessons, so we created Rabbit Rhythms with group lessons in mind.

-First, there is a bonus poster-sized board option you can bring to your local print shop and get a larger board for students to crowd around.
+First, there is a bonus poster-sized board option (included with membership) that you can bring to your local print shop and get a larger board for students to crowd around.

 Secondly, if you have more than six players, instead of having the rabbits hop down the vegetable garden row, you can flip the game board and for each turn, the rabbit can hop into a new row (this will give them six plays before the game is over).